scbabacus/json-server/README.md

 npm start
 ```
 ## Configure the server using config.json
-To configure the JSON server, write or modify the `config.json` file.
+To configure the Tiam server, write or modify the `config.json` file.
 ```json
 {
   "port": "port number for the server to serve",